 Key Specifications:

 The Walther P22 is a small and lightweight, yet effective modern semi-automatic.
-Between the finger grooves, interchangeable backstraps, and ambidextrous controls, Walther has really maid this an ergonomic pistol.
+Between the finger grooves, interchangeable backstraps, and ambidextrous controls, Walther has made this an exceptionally ergonomic pistol.
 It is worth noting that the lighter frame means that this pistol will have more kick than larger, heavier pistols.
 It’s still just .22LR, though, so the recoil should still be easily managed by most shooters.

 4. Browning Buck Mark Standard URX